 The practice of applying the model of open innovation in Kazakhstani companies has shown that companies already integrate external knowledge well and benefit from it.
-The further research of business modelling at food industry companies should include also ideas and principles from other industries to generate other innovative tools and approaches.
-At the same time, there are still ample opportunities for actions to improve external use of their own
+Further research of business modeling at food industry companies should include also ideas and principles from other industries to generate other innovative tools and approaches.
+At the same time, there are still ample opportunities for actions to improve external use of their

 knowledge that cannot be profitably applied within the company and for which it is necessary to seek external buyers more actively.
 This requires the creation of certain infrastructures, such as innovation intermediaries and the technology market (Filatova, 2019).